enterprise-fb/pdfappendix/README.md

 # pdfappendix
 A command line tool to "stamp" an existing PDF file with a user defined text caption (for instance *Appendix 1*)

 This version is intended for MacOS.
 A Linux version may follow, if God is willing.
+A Windows version may follow if hell freezes over.

 **Prerequisites:**
 * **Python3**  must be installed (standard on MacOs)